McLeodMoores/xl4j/docs/debugging.md

   }

 ```
-and has mutator methods that offset the dates in the schedule by a fixed amouht, and a method that performs an intersection with a time series.
+and has mutator methods that offset the dates in the schedule by a fixed amount, and a method that performs an intersection with a time series.

 ## Calling an instance method